GPS-GmbH/docs/user/settings/import-certificate.md

 **Advantages:**

-* With one import all SICON.OS installations show the green padlock.
+* All SICON.OS installations show the green padlock with single import.
-* With one import all Browsers that use the trust center of the Operating System will switch to green.
+* All Browsers that use the trust centre of the Operating System will switch to green with single import.
 * No repeated accepting of Certificates on Edge Browser.

 **Disadvantages:**